 Limoncello – I know I’m one for a touch of hyperbole from time to time but Limoncello is probably the best thing the universe has ever and will ever produce.
 Being a fan of all things lemon anyway (tarts, cheesecakes, vapes) then there was no way I was not going to like alcoholic lemon.
-This Italian liquor is most often enjoyed by my friends and I as a shot at the end of a fine meal.
+This Italian liquor is most often enjoyed by my friends and me as a shot at the end of a fine meal.

-Amaretto – Not one of my favorite drinks due to an incident with marzipan when I was very young but still a very popular Italian liquer.
+Amaretto – Not one of my favorite drinks due to an incident with marzipan when I was very young but still a very popular Italian liqueur.
 Tastes of almonds and is favored as an after meal drink by many.

 Wine – There is obviously a massive selection of Italian wine with the national output probably only bettered by France.
 I will cover only the most basic of information for you here in the hope of returning with a more complete list including pairings at a later date.
-For now I would suggest either a nice Chianti (red) or Pinot Grigio (white) to compliment most things in your picnic basket.
+For now, I would suggest either a nice Chianti (red) or Pinot Grigio (white) to complement most things in your picnic basket.
 Don’t forget about a nice bottle of Prosecco either for those summertime bubbles.